maxgio92/notes/content/notes/stack-registers.md

 Without a frame pointer, though, it is much more difficult for debuggers to determine the stack backtrace.
 In particular, hardware debuggers that do not have symbolic program information are almost always unable to show the stack.

 Why would you not use a frame pointer?
 In most architectures it frees up a register, essentially increasing the size of the CPU's fastest and best memory -- its register file.

+## Register names

+On 16 bit ISA SP, BP and IP, on 32 bit ESP, EBP and EIP, on 64 bit RSP, RBP and RIP.